abdullahkhawer/aws-alerts/README.md

 -   AWS Lambda function to execute the above mentioned Python script.
 -   AWS IAM role used by the Lambda function with least privileges.
 -   AWS Lambda Invoke Permission for AWS SNS topic.
--   AWS CloudWatch events for the failures, errors, warnings and terminations alerts of various AWS services triggered upon events.
+-   AWS CloudWatch/AWS EventBridge events for the failures, errors, warnings and terminations alerts of various AWS services triggered upon events.
 -   AWS CloudWatch alarms for the failures of AWS Lambda functions.
 -   AWS RDS and DMS event subscriptions for the failures, errors, warnings and terminations of AWS RDS and DMS resources respectively.
 -   AWS SNS topic for receiving and sending alerts to Slack for failures, errors, warnings and terminations alerts of various AWS services.